Having IVF can be emotionally and physically draining, but help and support is available if you need it.

 The National Institute for Health and Care Excellence (NICE) recommends that counselling should be offered before, during and after IVF treatment regardless of the outcome.

-Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a confidential and dependable environment.
+Counselling is a type of talking therapy that allows you to talk about your problems and feelings in a confidential and dependable environment.

 It can help couples to understand the implications of treatment and offer support at a critical time, such as when an IVF cycle has been unsuccessful.